Softalleys/Softalleys.Utilities/Softalleys.Utilities.Events/README.md

 ## 🎭 Handler Types and Execution Order

-The library supports six different types of event handlers, executed in a specific order:
+The library supports seven different types of event handlers, executed in a specific order:

 ### Handler Types